What to Buy (and When)

 What’s the best Mac to buy?

-The best Mac for most people is the brand new MacBook Air.
-With the M2 chip from Apple, the MacBook Air provides unprecedented performance for both casual and professional users, along with incredible battery life.
-If you want a laptop with a larger screen, Apple’s 14″ and 16″ MacBook Pro are great choices.
+The best Mac for most people is the 13″ MacBook Air.
+With the latest M5 chip from Apple, the MacBook Air provides unprecedented performance for both casual and professional users, along with incredible battery life.
+If you want a larger screen, Apple’s 15″ MacBook Air is the lightest 15″ Mac ever.

-Pros — digital artists, photographers, musicians, and software developers — should look at a 14″ or 16″ MacBook Pro, or new Mac Studio (plus a display).
-These Macs all reach levels of processing speed that are unheard of.
+Pros — data scientists, digital artists, photographers, musicians, and software developers — should look at a 14″ or 16″ MacBook Pro, or new Mac Studio (plus a display).
+These Macs all reach levels of processing speed that handle the most demanding tasks.

 Don’t skimp on specs!